ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 {: #cddl-diff title="CDDL definition of the response payload following a Diff Query request to the TRL endpoint" artwork-align="left"}

 If the Authorization Server supports diff queries:

-* The Authorization Server MUST return a 4.00 (Bad Request) response in case the query parameter 'diff' of the GET request specifies a value other than 0 or than a positive integer.

-   The response MUST have Content-Format "application/ace-trl+cbor".
-The payload of the response is a CBOR map, which MUST include the 'error' field with value 0 ("Invalid parameter value") and MAY include the 'error_description' field to provide additional context.

 * The Authorization Server MUST keep track of N\_MAX most recent updates to the portion of the TRL that pertains to each caller of the TRL endpoint.
 The particular method used to achieve this is implementation-specific.